jedevc/fyp-report/report.md

 means that for every CTF, challenges must be painstakingly developed one-by-one, with little ability to reuse challenges from previous competitions.
-Cheating in the form of "flag-sharing" has also become an increasing cause for concern (**citation needed**), with this allowing teams to gain unfair advantages, or students to plagiarise results while remaining difficult to detect by organisers.
+Cheating in the form of "flag-sharing" has also become an increasing cause for concern [@apg], with this allowing teams to gain unfair advantages, or students to plagiarise results while remaining difficult to detect by organisers.

 One approach taken by many competitions is to introduce flag randomisation, so that flags valid for one individual are not valid for others.
 Recent